semanticClimate/p/en/events/climateEducation_conclave.md

 ---
-title: National Conclave on Climate Education in STEMM Under NEP2020
+title: National Conclave on Climate Education and Data Custodianship
 date: 2025-08-29
 featured: true
 description: Interaction with Global Climate Experts From Industry and Academia